Celebrate with Gaydar!

-Means Happy is part of the Gaydar family, and we’ve been looking at the history of online dating in past decades, and diving into some statistics to see what we can find out about how online dating has been evolving and adapting.
+As we celebrate the 20th anniversary since online dating specialist Gaydar was founded, we’ve been looking back at the history of online dating in past decades, and diving into some statistics to see what we can find out about how online dating has been evolving and adapting.

 Dating before the internet